sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

 ### Get or create cart
-We will want to add items to the cart, but in order to add them to the CAP service, we need to know the ID of the cart (order).
+You will want to add items to the cart, but in order to add them to the CAP service, you need to know the ID of the cart (order).

-When first running the app, we check if there is a cart stored in the app variable.
-If not, we check the CAP service to see if there is a stored cart for the current user.
-If yes, we take that order ID; if not, we create a new order with the status **CART**.
+When first running the app, you check if there is a cart stored in the app variable.
+If not, you check the CAP service to see if there is a stored cart for the current user.
+If yes, you take that order ID; if not, you create a new order with the status **CART**.

 ![Overall logic](images/cartid-overall-logic.png)

 A cart is assigned to the current user by detecting the current user's email address and storing that in the `customer` field.

->Since the app uses SAP BTP authentication, we can determine a variety of properties about the current user, including the user's email address.
+>Since the app uses SAP BTP authentication, you can determine a variety of properties about the current user, including the user's email address.
 You can find these fields using formulas and the `systemVars.currentUser` object.

 >**IMPORTANT:** As of the writing of the tutorial, the current user could only be accessed when running the application on the web, not on a mobile device.